 Even within one industry and country salaries vary a lot by city.
 Before you pack your bags and move, realise that this also means the rents are probably sky high in the places that pay the most.
 My London rent alone is more than some scicommers’ entire salary elsewhere in the country, and the same will probably be true for New York or San Francisco.
 (On the other hand, these three urban areas all have plenty of science-related jobs.)

 When I was applying for my first jobs post-PhD, I had two different versions of my CV.
 One version was to apply to undergraduate teaching positions.
 These emphasized my degree and my teaching experience and explained my research project, and had all my writing and scicomm experience as an afterthought.
 The other was to apply to writing and scicomm jobs, and this version of my CV only had the bare minimum of information about my research project, but provided much more details on the other things I had done, like organising conferences, and science writing jobs.

 And a quick reminder to make sure your CV is entirely free of errors.
 It’s always embarrassing, but for communication jobs you absolutely do not want any mistakes in there!
-I highly recommend Grammarly, which checks grammar as well as spelling.
-(This is an affiliate link, which means I get a small commission if you sign up through my link.)
+I recommend Grammarly, which checks grammar as well as spelling.

 Here’s a fun fact: To work in scicomm, you often don’t need a PhD.
 If you’re currently doing a PhD, it might seem like the most important thing in the world, but you can quit today and still work in scicomm if you want to.
 I know several people who didn’t finish their PhD, and they’re all doing amazing in their respective science communication jobs.